 While automatic mode can be helpful when driving your car or brushing your teeth, it can also be a drawback because it makes you prone to mistakes.

-That is because automatic mode can distort, discard, and create information that affects your problem-solving skills.
+That is because the automatic mode can distort, discard, and create information that affects your critical thinking and problem-solving skills.
 When thinking about something important, you should take a step back and notice your thoughts.
 Then, get out of automatic mode and get into a mindful one by using critical thinking.

 Critical thinking is a process that requires you to assess and understand a situation and to come to a conclusion about what to do.